martenframework/marten/docs/versioned_docs/version-0.3/getting-started/installation.md

 * [MySQL Installation Guide](https://dev.mysql.com/doc/refman/8.0/en/installing.html)
 * [SQLite Installation Guide](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm)

-Each database requires the use of a dedicated shard (package of Crystal code).
-You don't have to install any of these right now if you are just starting with the framework or if you are planning to follow the [tutorial](./tutorial), but you may have to add one of the following entries to your project's `shard.yml` file later:
+Each database necessitates the use of a dedicated shard (a package of Crystal code).
+If you're just beginning with the framework or planning to follow the [tutorial](./tutorial), there's no immediate need to install these shards.
+However, if you intend to employ other databases like MySQL or PostgreSQL, you may need to install database-specific shards.
+You can find instructions on how to do this in the [Configure database backends](../development/how-to/configure-database-backends) section.

-* [crystal-pg](https://github.com/will/crystal-pg) (needed when using PostgreSQL databases)
-* [crystal-mysql](https://github.com/crystal-lang/crystal-mysql) (needed when using MySQL databases)
-* [crystal-sqlite3](https://github.com/crystal-lang/crystal-sqlite3) (needed when using SQLite3 databases)

 ## Install Marten